Linuxfabrik/lfops/roles/fail2ban/README.md

 * Install the `python3-policycoreutils` module (required for the SELinux Ansible tasks).
 This can be done using the [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) role.
 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
+* On RHEL-compatible systems, enable the `nis_enabled` SELinux boolean.
+This can be done using the [linuxfabrik.lfops.selinux](https://github.com/Linuxfabrik/lfops/tree/main/roles/selinux) role.

+If you use the ["Fail2Ban" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/fail2ban.yml), this is automatically done for you.

 ## Tags